Is the manuscript of your children’s book ready for publishing? If so, you may be wondering how much does it cost to publish a children’s book.

 Children’s books are shorter than the average novel—picture books, in particular, feature minimal text.
 Early readers and middle-grade books are more word-heavy.
 Regardless, all require diligent editing.

-Unless you edit the entire book yourself, you need to hire a professional editor.
+Unless you edit the entire book yourself, you need to hire a professional editor to have your book edited.

 You may want to try it yourself, but we only recommend a DIY approach if you have previous editing experience.
 Without experience, your best bet is to hire a professional who will make sure your work meets high-quality standards.